seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 This is old: what is the success?

 **EROS**
-Caesar, having made use of him in the wars ’gainst
+Caesar, having made use of him in the wars 'gainst
 Pompey, presently denied him rivality; would not let
 him partake in the glory of the action: and not
 resting here, accuses him of letters he had formerly